-Tethyan says gold porphyry system discovered at Kremice, Serbia16.
-October 2019. / Mining
+Tethyan says gold porphyry system discovered at Kremice, Serbia, Mining

 Tethyan Resource has announced the discovery of an outcropping gold porphyry system on the western side of is Kremice project, south-western Serbia.